-Yorkshire is now known to be the most Anglo-Saxon region in the UK and West Yorkshire DNA is different to all other – it’s official!
+Yorkshire is now known to be the most Anglo-Saxon region in the UK.

 Yorkshire is dominated by the ancestry that has it roots across the North Sea.
 Groups we have called Germanic, Teutonic, Saxon, Alpine, Scandinavian and Norse Viking make up 52 per cent of Yorkshire’s Y chromosome, compared to 28 per cent across the whole of the rest of Britain.https://www.yorkshirepost.co.uk/news/analysis/it-s-official-dna-tests-show-yorkshire-people-really-are-a-different-breed-1-5076485

 The average DNA in Yorkshire is 41.17% Anglo-Saxon (British), 10.10% Scandinavian (Norse), 19.28% Irish (Celtic), 9.65% Western European (French/German), 2.66% Iberian Peninsula (Spain and Portugal), 1.80% Eastern Europe, 1.68% Italy/Greece…whilst the average UK resident overall is 36.94% Anglo-Saxon, 21.59% Irish and 19.91% Western European.

 The People of the British Isles Study (POTBI) is a study, based at the University of Oxford and including other universities, whose results created the first detailed genetic map of the UK.
 It analysed the DNA from blood samples of 4,500 people from rural areas of the UK, whose four grandparents were all born within 50 miles of each other.
 Each grandparent provides 1/4 of a person’s genome, so that gives a snapshot of UK genetics from each area.

 “What it shows is the extraordinary stability of the British population.
 Britain hasn’t changed much since 600AD”.Professor Sir Walter Bodmer

 The POTBI DNA study found that the genetic group in the West Riding of Yorkshire is distinctly different from genetic groups in any other part of the UK, forming what is known as a “genetic cluster”.
 The cluster identifies the similarity of genetic data between a group of individuals and allows hypothesis about ancestral groups.
 A number of clusters were found across the UK, corresponding to tribal areas of the dark ages.

-Professor Donnelly of the POTBI study compared genetic clusters with the map of Britain in about 600 AD and said:
+Professor Donnelly, of the POTBI study, now compared the different genetic clusters with the map of Britain in about 600 AD and said: